UK National Emergency: CHILDREN AT RISK

 In case of extreme aggression, most often exhibited by males, rarely, do police act to arrest & prosecute that individual, unless physical damages are extensive but even then, they regularly leave it to the downtrodden Mum to press charges despite the fact that many such Mums are emotionally & psychologically broken, suffer very low levels of confidence and/or 'Stockholm Syndrome' which is a known reaction toward violent & controlling abusers.
 Furthermore, if she does press charges, rarely is she provided with family Support to help herself & children through that process.

-What usually, happens, is that an aggressive partner is ordered to vacate the family home via an 'Injunction' and should he somehow manage to work his way back into that home (often through obsessive stalking, emotional blackmail & threats), Mum is threatened with removal of her children.
-Clearly, aggressive males disrupting children's family home, need help and a prison sentence is useless.
+What usually, happens, is that an aggressive partner is ordered to vacate the family home via an 'Injunction' and should he somehow manage to work his way back into that home (often through obsessive stalking, emotional blackmail & threats).
+Aggressive parents disrupting their children's family home, need help.
+A prison sentence is useless.
 More preferable would be to establish social-detention-centres where inmates receive therapy and education in childcare & sustaining relationships.

 At some point, British society needs to take steps toward preventing crimes against future generations, by addressing the immense damages our antiquated social system and historical failings, have bequeathed to past & present generations as a psychological & emotional 'inheritance':